drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 Less common are spacing errors such as this:

 - **Wrong** Smith also notes that "reading your writing aloud provides several benefits, including the opportunity to get closer to hearing how your writing sounds in a reader's head" (9 ).
-(No space should be after the page number and before the closing parenthesis.
 - **Right** Smith also notes that "reading your writing aloud provides several benefits, including the opportunity to get closer to hearing how your writing sounds in a reader's head" (9).

 #### *study*